 - Service Connection—If your remote network locations require access to infrastructure in your corporate headquarters to authenticate users or to enable access to critical network assets, you must create a service connection so that headquarters and the remote network locations are connected.
 If the remote network location is autonomous and does not need to access to infrastructure at other locations, you do not need to set up the service connection (unless your mobile users need access).

 - Template—Prisma Access automatically creates a template stack (Remote_Network_Template_Stack) and a top-level template (Remote_Network_Template) for Prisma Access for networks.
-To Configure Prisma Access for Networks, you will either need to configure the top-level template from scratch or leverage your existing configuration, if you are already running a Palo Alto networks firewall on premise.
+To Onboard and Configure Remote Networks, you will either need to configure the top-level template from scratch or leverage your existing configuration, if you are already running a Palo Alto networks firewall on premise.
 The template requires the settings to establish the IPSec tunnel and Internet Key Exchange (IKE) configuration for protocol negotiation between your remote network location and Prisma Access for networks, zones that you can reference in security policy, and a log forwarding profile so that you can forward logs from the Prisma Access for remote networks to Cortex Data Lake.

 - Parent Device Group—Prisma Access for networks requires you to specify a parent device group that will include your security policy, security profiles, and other policy objects (such as application groups and objects, and address groups), as well as authentication policy so that Prisma Access for networks can consistently enforce policy for traffic that is routed through the IPSec tunnel to Prisma Access for networks.
 You will need to either define policy rules and objects on Panorama or use an existing device group to secure users in the remote network location.If you use an existing device group that references zones, make sure to add the corresponding template that defines the zones to the Remote_Network_Template_Stack.
-Doing so will allow you to complete the zone mapping when you Configure Prisma Access for Networks.
+Doing so will allow you to complete the zone mapping when you Onboard and Configure Remote Networks.

 - IP Subnets—In order for Prisma Access to route traffic to your remote networks, you must provide routing information for the subnetworks that you want to secure using Prisma Access.
 You can do this in several ways.
 You can either define a static route to each subnetwork at the remote network location, or configure BGP between your service connection locations and Prisma Access, or use a combination of both methods.
 If you configure both static routes and enable BGP, the static routes take precedence.
 While it might be convenient to use static routes if you have just a few subnetworks at your remote network locations, in a large deployment with many remote networks with overlapping subnets, BGP will enable you to scale more easily.